groonga/groonga/doc/source/reference/commands/logical_select.rst

 :doc:`select`.
 See :ref:`select-drilldowns-label-columns-name-stage`
 for details.

-Here is an example to create a dynamic column at ``initial`` stage.
-This example creates a dynamic column whether each drilled down tag is occurred only once or not:
+Here is an example that creates a dynamic column at ``initial`` stage.
+This example creates a dynamic column that stores whether each drilled down tag is occurred only once or not:

 .. groonga-command
 .. include:: ../../example/reference/commands/logical_select/drilldowns_label_columns_name_stage.log